enoch-ng/Dota2HelperBot/README.md

 ## Tips

 I recommend that you set the PYTHONIOENCODING environment variable to utf-8 in order to give the program an easier time when trying to print team names with special characters, especially in verbose mode.
-On Linux, try `export PYTHONIOENCODING="utf-8"`, or on Windows, try `set PYTHONIOENCODING="utf-8"`.
+On Linux, try `export PYTHONIOENCODING="utf-8"`.
+On Windows, try `set PYTHONIOENCODING="utf-8"`.

 ## Todo

+* Implement unimplemented commands
 * Better error messages when a command is used incorrectly
 * Ensure that the bot behaves as expected when invalid token or Steam API key values are used